 Home to the Haggier Mountains, central Socotra boasts deep wadis, rocky peaks, stunning plateaus and a plethora of unique plants and wildlife.
 Some of the highlights include:

-Diksam— this stunning plateau is located near the geographic centre of Socotra and is home to Dragon’s Blood Trees, local Bedouins, a Dragon’s Blood Tree nursery, and stunning views into the Durhur Canyon.
+Diksam— this stunning plateau is located near the geographic centre of Socotra and is home to Dragon’s Blood Trees the most alien looking trees in the world, local Bedouins, a Dragon’s Blood Tree nursery, and stunning views into the Durhur Canyon.

 Firhmin— this forest just on the opposite side of the canyon from Diksam has the highest concentration of Dragon’s Blood Trees on the entire island (and thus in the entire world).
 It’s a spectacular place for exploring.